Barcode Label Software Manual & Tutorial

 A label Example of what is mentioned below is provided in the VBScript Examples folder of the program group after installation.
 TVL and Base 64 data can be verified with the Data Decoder App.

-• TLV in Base64 may be encoded in QR Code using the format described in the TLV Base64 FAQ with a formula that places the pipe character between fields.
+• TLV in Base64 may be encoded in a QR Code using the format described in the TLV Base64 FAQ with a formula that places the pipe character between fields.
 For Example:

 "|" & LabelField(SellerName) & "|" & LabelField(VNumber) & "|" & ...